loz2754/AUN-ComfyUI-Nodes/README.md

 - KSampler Inputs (`KSamplerInputs`) provides a convenient way to set the KSampler inputs (sampler, scheduler, CFG, and steps) in one place.
 This is useful for organizing your workflow and making it easier to manage these common parameters.
 - KSampler Plus (`AUNKSamplerPlusv3`) a progressive two-pass sampler with latent-upscale, pixel-space upscale and optional final refinement.
 Also outputs a string of the selected upscale methods for use in filenames.
+- KSampler 2-Model ('AUNKSamplerPlusv4') as KSampler Plus, but accepts a second model for the latent upscale process.

 ---

 #### Loaders

 - Ckpt Load With Clip Skip (`AUNCheckpointLoaderWithClipSkip`) speaks for itself.
+Als outputs the model name.

 ---